hirzi/Workshop/README.md

 ## Step 1\.
 PCAngsd input

-Here, we first assign the reference sequence fasta file to a variable, so that it is easy to refer to in the next steps (we can expand a variable *i* via ${*i*).
+Here, we first assign the reference sequence fasta file to a variable, so that it is easy to refer to in the next steps (we can expand a variable *i* via ${*i*}.

 	REF=/data/Workshop/Data/assembly_homozygous.fa